clairesunstudio/slidev-dataviz/dataviz-maps.md

 <!--

+a viral X (formerly known as Twitter) post displayed the popularity of each movie in U.S. states.

+Interestingly, the graphic looks very similar to the 2020 electoral map.
+The map shows Barbie trending more in Republican states, while Oppenheimer was more popular in Democratic states.
+Even the swing states of Wisconsin, Michigan, and Pennsylvania were evenly divided between the two blockbusters.

 - States' preferences for Barbie vs. Oppenheimer broke down along shockingly political lines following the blockbuster opening weekend
 - While most southern states majorly preferred Barbie, Democratic strongholds leaned heavily toward the nuclear bomb biopic
 - The results were so close to a real deal electoral college map that, as usual, the ultimate winner came down to key swing states like Mich., Wisc., and Penn.